 Please use the links on this page to explore the many ways you can interact with our students and graduates.
 We encourage you to contact Heidi Baguer, Recruiting Program Manager, at 574-631-7398 or via email at email@example.com to discuss your recruiting needs.

 We invite you to participate in our on-campus interviews and see why Notre Dame students excel in their legal training and stand out with their leadership and service.
 Each fall, employers have the opportunity to conduct on-campus interviews with second- and third-year students interested in serving as summer associates or in entry-level positions.
 In the spring, this program is expanded to include first-year students interested in summer associate or internship positions.

-- All interviews take place at the beautiful law school right in the heart of University of Notre Dame’s campus.
+- All in-person interviews take place at the beautiful law school right in the heart of University of Notre Dame's campus.

 Dallas Off-Campus Interview Program

 Employers may pre-screen candidates and select individuals to fill 100% of their schedule.
 There is no minimum number of slots to fill.
 We customize every schedule every time and are happy to accommodate any employer preferences.